jandaschner/jandaschner.github.io/README.md

 #### 1.1

-Jan Daschner, email address: gymplotapp@gmail.com (“Email Address”), processes your personal data when you use the app (“App”).
+Jan Daschner ("I"), email address: gymplotapp@gmail.com (“Email Address”), processes your personal data when you use the app (“App”).
 The processing of your personal data takes place in compliance with the General Data Protection Regulation (“GDPR”).

 #### 1.2